88vikram/pyebm/README.md

 The examples to use the toolbox can be found in the jupyter notebook at: [link](https://github.com/88vikram/pyebm/tree/master/notebooks)

 The event-based model (EBM) for data-driven disease progression modeling estimates the sequence in which biomarkers for a disease become abnormal.
 This helps in understanding the dynamics of disease progression and facilitates early diagnosis by staging patients on a disease progression timeline.
 A more accurate and scalable EBM algorithm (Discriminative EBM) was introduced in [1,2].
 DEBM was also one of the winners of the TADPOLE prediction challenge (TADPOLE).
 For more details of the prediction challenge, read Razvan Marinescu et al. [5].
+Using DEBM to estimate disease progression timeline in a cohort stratified into several groups was introduced in [6]

-Call debm.fit to find the central ordering in a few biomarkers using method [1,2]
+Call debm.fit to find the central ordering in a few biomarkers using method [1,2,6]

 Call ebm.fit to find the central ordering in a few biomarkers using method [3]